nikiizvorski/CleanMVVM/README.md

 License
 ---------------

 Feel free to use.
 If you can add me to any credits would appreciate it.
 Thanks.
+A good base would be to have something like the new projects that i will be adding for MVI and KotlinMultiplatform with MVI.